2017 NFL Draft: First Impressions of First Round

 21. Detroit Lions: Jarrad Davis, LB, Florida

-With the unfortunate derailing of DeAndre Levy’s career (knee problems), the Lions needed a stack ‘backer.
+With the unfortunate derailing of DeAndre Levy’s career (knee problems), the Lions needed a stack ’backer.
 Tahir Whitehead is an active, dynamic player, but not always the most trustworthy.
 A stabilizing force could work wonders.
 More importantly, though, Davis is believed to be a quality contributor in pass defense.
-Some have even compared him to Panthers uber-athletic linebacker Shaq Thompson.
+Some have even compared him to Carolina’s uber-athletic Shaq Thompson.
 In today’s NFL, coverage ability at linebacker is critical.

 22. Miami Dolphins: Charles Harris, DE, Missouri

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.